ratfactor/HummingJay/README.markdown

 	$api = new HummingJay\HummingJay("/foo - Foo");
 	?>

 This example is unrealistically tiny.
-But it does show the two basic elements of creating an API with HummingJay: creating Resource classes ("Foo") and defining URI paths ("/foo") to resolve to those classes - also known as "routing".
+But it is perfectly valid and shows the two basic elements of creating an API with HummingJay: creating Resources ("Foo") and defining URI paths ("/foo") to resolve to those classes - also known as "routing".

-Look in the source at the heavily commented `demo/index.php` file for a much more thorough example.
+Look in the source at the heavily commented `demo/index.php` file for a much more thorough example of creating resources.

 ## Routing